-Leuven Scale: A teacher's guide to making deeper, actionable assessments on children to improve focused learning.
+Leuven Scale: A teacher's guide to making deeper, actionable assessments on children to improve learning and child development outcomes.

 What is the Leuven Scale?